judahpaul16/canarygc/README.md

 ---

 ## 📜 License
-This software is made available under a propietary End Use License Agreement.
+This software is made available under the MIT License.
 See the [`LICENSE`](LICENSE.md) file for more information.